xmackex/replicator/README.md

 ### Command: agent

-The agent command is the main entry point into Replicator: it runs the agent that handles client or server functionality, including exposing interfaces for client consumption and running jobs.
+The agent command is the main entry point into Replicator.
 A subset of the available replicator agent configuration can optionally be passed in via CLI arguments:

 - -config=<path>: The path to either a single config file or a directory of config files to use for configuring the Replicator agent.
 Replicator processes configuration files in lexicographic order.